 Kitchen Table/1440 Multiversity

 1440 is the number of minutes in each day, and at the new learning destination in Scotts Valley, 1440 represents the many opportunities there are to be mindful in this life we live.
 That philosophy certainly translates to the food we choose to eat, which makes the onsite Kitchen Table a wonderful canvas for showcasing the vibrant, healthful and delicious ingredients we have available locally.
 Chef Kenny Woods, who came here from Arizona to be part of this unique project, brings an intensive and enthusiastic culinary background to creating plant-based menus that change with every meal, every day, for the diverse, global community that gathers here.
 Registration for a 1440 program, personal getaway or special event is required to dine at Kitchen Table.

 3101 N. Main Street

-Located in charming Soquel Village, HOME serves the nest local seasonal produce and locally raised animals used nose to tail, hand butchered by chef Brad Briske.
+Located in charming Soquel Village, HOME serves the finest local seasonal produce and locally raised animals used nose to tail, hand butchered by chef Brad Briske.
 The style is New American bistro and the setting is warm and welcoming, with a fireplace, plants and classic furnishings.
 The menu changes from day to day, and season to season.
 Begin the meal with house-cured appetizers such as duck liver pâté and HOME’s big green olives, then move on to inventive pasta dishes, seafood, and selections like Fogline fried chicken and dry aged strip loin.
 Complementing the meal are Santa Cruz area beers and ciders and Central Coast wines.
 Open Tu–Sa 5–9pm.